Pikey: 19th century and 20th century

 Charles Dickens in 1837 writes disparagingly of itinerant pike-keepers.

 The Oxford English Dictionary traced the earliest use of "pikey" to The Times in August 1838, which referred to strangers who had come to the Isle of Sheppey as "pikey-men".
 In 1847, J. O. Halliwell in his Dictionary of Archaic and Provincial Words recorded the use of "pikey" to mean a gypsy.
 In 1887, W. D. Parish and W. F. Shaw in the Dictionary of Kentish Dialect recorded the use of the word to mean "a turnpike traveller; a vagabond; and so generally a low fellow".

-Its Kentish usage became more widespread, as it was also used to include all of the travelling groups who came to the county as "pickers" in the summertime of fruit and hops.

 Thomas Acton's Gypsy Politics and Social Change notes John Camden Hotten's Slang Dictionary (1887) as similarly stating:

 Hotten's dictionary of slang gives pike at as go away and Pikey as a tramp or a Gypsy.
 He continues a pikey-cart is, in various parts of the country, one of those habitable vehicles suggestive of country life.
 Possibly the term has some reference to those who continually use the pike or turnpike road.

 The Journal of the Gypsy Lore Society similarly agrees the term pikey solely applied (negatively) to Romani people.